bhanu1100/Signature-Forgery-Detection-with-Forger-Detection/README.md

 drive.mount('/content/drive')<br>
 5. New datasets can be given to the model but the class names should match in the dataset and code.

+## Project roadmap
+1. Importing the libraries
+2. Setting the path to the dataset
+3. Preprocessing, extracting images and dividing into test, train and validation
+4. CNN model to identify if forged or real
+5. Transfer learning and prediction accuracy calculation
+6. Trail on an image
+7. For next process i.e identifying the forger we follow the same steps but for 10 classes
+8. Additionally we plot the accuracy graph for visualization